-- The cadet's chain-of-command reviews the Performance Report.
-The report is returned to the rater(s) if there are any questions. - Once the chain-of-command is satisfied with the report, it is passed to the personnel officer who will review it for administrative compliance.
-The personnel officer collects all reports requested for a cycle, board, etc., and forwards them to the SASI and ASI. - The SASI and ASI review and initial all performance reports prior to their filing or being made use of by the Corps.
-Once the Performance Report has been initialed by the SASI and the ASI it is a permanent part of the Cadet's personnel record. - Raters are expected to complete Cadet Performance Reports with objectivity and with the highest degree of integrity.
+- The SASI and ASI review and all performance feedback forms prior to their filing or being made use of by the Corps.
+Once the Performance Feedback has been initialed by the SASI and the ASI it is a permanent part of the Cadet's personnel record. - Raters are expected to complete Cadet Performance Feedback with objectivity and with the highest degree of integrity.
 The Group Commander and the Vice Group Commander rate staff officers.
-Staff positions filled with cadet enlisted members in the grade of C/SSgt and below will have Performance Report inputs forwarded to their respective Flight Commanders when an evaluation is due. - Performance Reports may be challenged through the chain-of-command.
+Staff positions filled with cadet enlisted members in the grade of C/SSgt and below will have Performance Feedback inputs forwarded to their respective Flight Commanders when an evaluation is due. - Performance Feedback may be challenged through the chain-of-command.
 The challenger is cautioned to make sure they carefully and professionally present a case based on facts, not on emotion or unsubstantiated claims.